Response of Mother’s Body to Pregnancy

-2. A 9 months pregnant female came with complaint of cramping pain in the abdomen since morning.
-Pain is now worse and bleeding has started.
-She has been examined by the duty doctor in the labor room.
-Head of the baby was seen on per vaginal examination.
+2. A 9 month pregnant female came with a complaint of cramping pain in the abdomen since morning.
+The pain is now worse and bleeding has started.
+She has been examined by the duty doctor in the labor room and the head of the baby was seen on per vaginal examination.
 Which stage of labor is she in?

 A. Stage 1